| ManTIS Manufacturing Technology a Industrial Systems Task Force | |

 Need Revised Text.
 (Sorry David

-Recategorized as Testability issue & assigned to David.
+Recategorized as Compliance issue & assigned to David. - Issue 81: The last paragraph needs more explanation.

 Recategorized as Compliance issue & assigned to David.